walaa-amer/VSD-HDP/README.md

 Tclk > TCQ_A + TCOMBI + TSETUP_B: This equation lets us find the maximum delay the combinational circuit can handle.

 THOLD_B < TCQ_A + TCOMBI: This equation lets us find the minimum delay needed to pass the correct data.

+Setup time is always before the sampling point and holding is right after the point.

 Min and max delay are correlated (2 sides of the same coin) since we need a max delay because the clock was pushed.
 We wouldn't need a min delay if the clock was not pushed.